 - Click Attach

 One or more debugger unit(s) will be created, depending on your target application.

-The RCP client will also open automatically open views that represent the debugger units.
+The UI client will also open automatically open views that represent the debugger units.
 Those views are:

 - Local variables and registers